-Budget 2019: $27m for new Taranaki energy centre
+Budget 2019: Science funding not enough, group says

 A total $25.5m over four years specifically went toward growing start-ups.

-"Having sustained support will mean that innovators can more effectively commercialise science and research and turn ideas into products and services which can then be successfully brought to market," Woods said.
+"Having sustained support will mean that innovators can more effectively commercialise science and research and turn ideas into products and services which can then be successfully brought to market," Science and Innovation Minister Megan Woods said.

-Headline spends in the Science and Innovation portfolio included just over $300m for the Strategic Science Investment Fund; just under $223m for R&D growth grants; $223m, $117m, $79m, $40m for the Endeavour, Health Research, Marsden and Partnered Research funds respectively; just under $100m for the National Science Challenges; and just over $113m for Callaghan Innovation.

 The Government had a target to invest 2 per cent of New Zealand's GDP into R&D by 2027.